 where:

-- : current vocabulary of subword units
+- : the current vocabulary of subword units

 The algorithm also includes a vocabulary pruning step that removes low-probability tokens to keep the vocabulary size manageable.
+Tokens whose probability falls below a threshold are removed, focusing the model on the most useful subword units.

 To illustrate the EM algorithm's learning process, let's visualize how token probabilities evolve over iterations.
 The algorithm starts with uniform probabilities and gradually learns which subword units are more frequent in the corpus.